shinvdu/bartik_cn/README.txt

 You can customize this theme to make it more your own.
 But do not edit this original copy of Bartik.
 Duplicate the Bartik directory (the folder) with all of it's files, move your new copy to the sites/all/themes directory, and edit it there.
-Be sure to rename your new theme by changing the name of the directory, changing the name of the .info file, and editing the text inside the .info file.
+Be sure to rename your new theme by changing the name of the directory, changing the name of the .info file, editing the text inside the .info file, and editing the template.php to change any occurance of "bartik_" with "mytheme_".

 If you are running a multisite installation, you can place the new theme in in a subdirectory under /sites/{sitename}/themes/, where {sitename} is the name of your site (e.g., www.example.com).

 If you edit this copy of Bartik, you are "hacking core".
 Do not hack core.